lexicalunit/spellbot/CONTRIBUTING.md

 ## Running the application

-Make sure that you have [set up your environmental variables](/README.md#-running-spellbot-yourself), then run:
+Make sure that you have [set up your environmental variables](/README.md#-running-spellbot-yourself).

+If you wish, you can use a [.env file](https://pypi.org/project/python-dotenv/).
+Copy the `.env.example` file to get started.

+When your environmental variables are set, run:

 ```shell
 poetry run spellbot --help